sadaf-matinkhoo/Algorithm-Problems/README.md

 # Algorithm-Problems
-These are the codes for some of the prblems I am solvong while preparing for job interviews.
+These are the codes for some of the problems I am solving while preparing for job interviews.